fbpx Can Chiropractic Care Help with Jaw Pain? - Chiro One

 Dr. Robert Butt

-Chiro One Oak Lawn, IL
+Chiro One of Evergreen Park, IL and Oak Lawn, IL

 Dr. Robert lives by the commandment: “Do unto others as you would have others do unto you.”
 He earned his BS and Doctor of Chiropractic degrees from the National College of Chiropractic and is certified by the Copes Scoliosis Foundation to cast orthopedic braces and correct congenital scoliosis in young children through chiropractic care.
 He is also certified in Neuromechanical Impulse Adjusting Techniques and Contact Reflect Analysis, and volunteers as a health screener and nutrition lecturer at the Mayslake Village Senior Assisted Living Center.